Less is more: Probabilistic reduction is best explained by small-scale predictability measures: Prosodic Preliminaries

 \subsection{Utterance length and position confounds on duration}

 Word durations have been shown to vary based on utterance planning/production dynamics.
-For example, words produced in isolation tend to have the longest durations as speakers may be disfluent and using timing information to hold the floor in a conversation \cite{clark2002using}.
-Occasionally, researchers incorporate pause duration or pause location as a control variable \cite{clark_relationship_2025}.
+For example, words produced in isolation in spontaneous speech tend to have the longest durations as speakers may be disfluent and use timing information to hold the floor in a conversation \citep{clark2002using}.
+Occasionally, researchers incorporate pause duration or pause location as a control variable \citep{clark_relationship_2025}.
 This work instead conceptualizes phrase-final lengthening as a relative position effect, such that words closer to the end of a sentence tend to be longer.

-Additionally, ``anticipatory shortening'' is a pattern where the durations of a syllable in a phrase are negatively correlated with the length of the phrase \cite{bishop2018anticipatory}.
+Relatedly, ``anticipatory shortening'' is a pattern where the durations of a syllable in a phrase are negatively correlated with the length of the phrase \citep{bishop2018anticipatory}.
 This has been argued to reflect scope of planning effects, as syllable durations throughout the utterance are affected by a factor that is not made explicit until the production is complete.
 Thus, particularly for longer utterances, speech rates may be planned out somewhat in advance based on the approximate number of words or syllables a speaker plans.
-In contrast to prior work which has used speaker speech rate as a covariate, we use utterance-specific phrase length to account for gross timing patterns.
+Similar findings have been demonstrated in fundamental frequency, such that longer utterances typically start with higher pitch than shorter utterances, suggesting that producers are broadly aware of how long they want to speak \citep{liberman1977stress}.
+In contrast to prior work which has used speaker speech rate \citep{upadhye2025back} or numeric word position as a covariate \citep{clark_relationship_2025}, we use utterance-specific phrase length to account for gross timing patterns.

-We determine utterances boundaries based on inter-pause units, which produce prosodic phrases, which have been argued to represent a fundamental unit of planning in production \cite{wheeldon2002minimal}.
-Segmenting the utterance along inter-pause intervals and encoding a word's relative position in an utterance produces the canonical anticipatory shortening effects across all datasets except Switchboard, which we show in Figure \ref{fig:ASD-effect}.
+To better model utterance length, we chunk utterance boundaries into inter-pause units based on human-annotated pause boundaries.
+The resulting prosodic or intonational phrases have been argued to represent a fundamental unit of planning in production \citep{wheeldon2002minimal}.
+Segmenting speech along inter-pause intervals and encoding a word's relative position in an utterance produces the canonical anticipatory shortening effects across all datasets except Switchboard, which we show in Figure \ref{fig:ASD-effect}.
 All lengths of utterance show the standard phrase-final lengthening effect.